Bridges for Learning

 The Bridges for Learning (BFL) program is an accredited school program designed to meet the unique learning needs of youth-in-care.
 The main goal is to successfully assist in transitioning the students back into the mainstream school system, or if appropriate, a recognized alternative school setting that identifies and addresses their unique learning needs better equipped for academic success.

 The classroom employs three full-time positions including two licensed Teachers and trained Youth Care Specialist.
-In addition, the HomeBridge Psychologist provides psychological services, including psycho-educational assessments and therapeutic group work to all students in the program.

 Please click below to access Bridges for Learning Application Form.

 Bridges for Learning offers placements to a maximum of 18 students at a time.
 Students focus on work packages or correspondence materials, as well as therapeutic programming including:

 Personal Development and Relationships (PDR),

 The Expressions Program of the Arts (Art classes and Music Therapy)

 Employability skills facilitated by the Youth Employability Project